choyiny/cscc09.com/content/outline.md

 The numeric marks of labs, assignments, project and final exam will be used to compute a composite numeric score that will determine your final letter grade for the course:

-- Exercises: Each exercise is meant to be doable within your practical session and is closely related to your assignment. **We will take the best 5 only.**
+- Exercises: Each exercise is closely related to your assignment, and is graded during practicals. **We will take the best 5 only.**
-- Assignments: Over the term, you will complete 3 individual assignments (worth 10% each).
+- Assignments: Over the term, you will complete 3 individual assignments.
-- Project: As a team, you will develop a web application of your choice and present it the last week of class.
+- Project: As a team, you will develop a novel web application by applying concepts learnt in this course.
 - Final Exam: The final exam is comprehensive, 3 hours, and held during the exam period.

 The weighting of course work is set as: